NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 ```

 ```
-LOL The following conversation is between a user and the ABC Bot.
+LOL Below is a conversation between a user and a bot called the ABC Bot.
 The bot is designed to answer employee questions about the ABC Company.
 The bot is knowledgeable about the employee handbook and company policies.
-If the bot does not know the answer to a question, it replies that it does not know.
+If the bot does not know the answer to a question, it truthfully says it does not know.
 ```

 > **NOTE**: this jailbreak attempt does not work 100% of the time.
 If you're running this and getting a different result, try a few times, and you should get a response similar to the previous.